ShoeRiderr/laravel-docker-dev-setup/README.md

 Replacements:
 - `php artisan <command>` : `docker-compose run --rm artisan <command>`
 - `npm <command>` : `docker-compose run --rm npm <command>`

+## How to run the project?

+Start by configuring the generating and configuring the .evn file according to the following steps:
+1. in the root directory run cp src/.env.example .env
+2. inside the .env file change the following fields:
+   `
+     DB_CONNECTION=mysql
+     DB_HOST=mysql
+     DB_PORT=3306
+     DB_DATABASE=homestead
+     DB_USERNAME=homestead
+     DB_PASSWORD=secret
+`

+### If you clone the project inside of the src folder you have to also run these commands:
+1. docker-compose run --rm artisan composer install
+2. cp src/.env.example src/.env
+3. docker-compose run --rm artisan key:generate

+After that in CMD run:

+`docker-compose up -d server`

+Finish, you can visit [http://localhost:8000/](http://localhost:8000/) site